Ecosyste.ms: Awesome

 $js->add_schema($uri => $schema);

-$js->add_schema($document);Introduces the (unblessed, nested) Perl data structure or L
+$js->add_schema($schema);Introduces the (unblessed, nested) Perl data structure

 object, representing a JSON Schema, to the implementation, registering it under the indicated URI if

-if there were errors in the document, will die with these errors;
+provided (and all known identifiers within the document will be added as well).If there were errors in the document, will die with these errors;

-otherwise returns the L that contains the added schema.=head2 add_format_validation
+otherwise returns the L object.=head2 add_format_validation

 $js->add_format_validation(all_lc => sub ($value) { lc($value) eq $value });